-- Surveys/interviews to engage experts and gather input injecting into various planned activities and documents. - Standardisation/pre-standardisation/open source: creating a map of relevant initiatives and facilitating input from/to various projects. - The Next Generation IoT and Edge Strategy Forum to help shape the EC strategy and promote the results of relevant initiatives and projects. - Organisation of two Hackathons, to engage the community and promote work and outcomes of the projects, in alignment with the EU-IoT vision and goals. - Establishment of liaisons to other relevant bodies and initiatives AIOTI, GAIA-X, IoT Forum, etc. - The IoT Next Club gathers innovative SMEs and Start-ups running regular activities such as member showcases, Ask-Me-Anything events, open calls adverts, etc. to engage small to medium business players.

-Recommendations about research priorities

-Innovation strategies to standardisation, to facilitate activities towards standardisation and therefore, increase impact and stakeholder engagement.

-Dissemination and communication

-To amplify outreach and impact of ongoing projects via a dedicated Communication Task Force, the EU-IoT CTF.

-Business modelling and acceleration support

-For increased impact, starting from success stories and best practice use cases documentation, analysis of IoT skills needs/development leading to training and mentoring.
+- Community building which includes: - Surveys/interviews to engage experts and gather input injecting into various planned activities and documents. - Standardisation/pre-standardisation/open source: creating a map of relevant initiatives and facilitating input from/to various projects. - The Next Generation IoT and Edge Strategy Forum to help shape the EC strategy and promote the results of relevant initiatives and projects. - Organisation of two Hackathons, to engage the community and promote work and outcomes of the projects, in alignment with the EU-IoT vision and goals. - Establishment of liaisons to other relevant bodies and initiatives AIOTI, GAIA-X, IoT Forum, etc. - The IoT Next Club gathers innovative SMEs and Startups running regular activities such as member showcases, Ask-Me-Anything events, open calls adverts, etc. to engage small to medium business players. - Recommendations about research priorities and innovation strategies to standardisation, to facilitate activities towards standardisation and therefore, increase impact and stakeholder engagement. - Dissemination and communication to amplify outreach and impact of ongoing projects via a dedicated Communication Task Force, the EU-IoT CTF. - Business modelling and acceleration support for increased impact, starting from success stories and best practice use cases documentation, analysis of IoT skills needs/development leading to training and mentoring. - Impact assessment across the programme, identifying assets for European technological sovereignty and facilitation thereof.